|

 One of the greatest hurdle races I ever saw was the 300M hurdles at the

-Conference Championship meet in 2005 at Watauga High School, in Boone
+at Watauga High School, in Boone

 North Carolina.
 I had two great 300M hurdlers that year, Julie Osborne